noodlecollie/v2mp/docs/V2MP.md

 * **Readable**: there is at least one byte in the mailbox that has not yet been read by the program.
 * **Writable**: there is at least one byte of free space in the mailbox that has not yet been written to by the program.
 * **Exhausted**: depending on the previous state, either all the bytes have been consumed from the mailbox by the program, or all available bytes in the mailbox have been written to by the program.
+  * All ongoing data transfers must have completed before a mailbox can move to an exhausted state.
+  * Once the exhausted state is reached, the program may not initiate any more data transfers in either direction.
+If a data transfer is attempted on an exhausted mailbox, an [`IDO`](#faults) fault will be raised.
-Once the exhausted state is reached, the program should pass control of the mailbox back to the device.
+  * The program should pass control of an exhausted mailbox back to the device.

 When control of the mailbox is passed back to the device, the mailbox reverts to being unavailable.
 The device is able to either consume the message that was written to the mailbox by the program, or write its own message into the mailbox for the program.
 It may do neither of these straight away, but must leave the mailbox in either a readable or writable state when control of the mailbox is passed back to the program.

 When the program passes control of the mailbox to the device, it may do so from any of the readable, writable, or exhausted states.
 However, if an indirect data transfer is in progress into or out of the mailbox, actual control of the mailbox is not passed to the device until the data transfer has finished.
 In this interim time, the supervisor retains control of the mailbox.

+In addition to all of the above, the following states are implicit:

+* If a port is disconnected, its mailbox is always unavailable.
+* If a port's mailbox is exhausted or unavailable, the mailbox is never busy.

 ### State Diagram